roaked/roaked.github.io/content/_index.md

 As a Lead MLE, I drive the end-to-end technical innovation and deployment of production AI/ML solutions at scale designed to solve challenges in engineering and supply chain applications.

-On the product R&D side, I quantify uncertainty and design probabilistic decision-support systems, embedding agentic architectures directly into enterprise ecosystems like SAP, Atlassian, Microsoft, etc.
+On the product R&D side, I quantify uncertainty and design probabilistic decision-support systems, connecting agentic architectures with distinct enterprise ecosystem data sources whilst adhering to responsible AI and having full compliance with the EU AI Act.

-Working in heavily regulated sectors, adhering to responsible AI and compliance to the EU AI Act is essential.
-To navigate the fast-moving regulatory landscape (and its foundation to GDPR), I built a GraphRAG solution that automates compliance verification.
-Reach out if you'd like to know more!

 In parallel, my goal is also about democratizing AI internally.
-By leading cross-functional AI initiatives, I deliver internal tooling across teams from Engineering & Maintenance to HR, and Customer Service.
+By leading cross-functional AI initiatives, I deliver intelligent internal tooling that directly impacts teams from Engineering & Maintenance to HR and Customer Service.

+Further interests: metaheuristics optimization, reinforcement learning, multimodality, explainable time-series forecasting, anomaly detection.

 I was previously affiliated with the [Center of Intelligent Systems](https://csi.idmec.tecnico.ulisboa.pt/) at the [Technical University of Lisbon](https://tecnico.ulisboa.pt/en/) and the [Institute of Materials Science](https://www.tugraz.at/institute/imat/home) at the [Technical University of Graz](https://www.tugraz.at/en/home).